Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Discussion

 Here, we advanced a novel computational theory of hippocampal (HC) - prefrontal (PFC) interactions during cognitive tasks that require navigating in both physical and task space -- such as spatial alternation tasks.
 Empirical studies of spatial alternation have assessed that they depend on the animal's spatial memory, which is at least in part maintained by HC-PFC communication \citep{jones_theta_2005,spiers_keeping_2008,shin_multiple_2016,patai_versatile_2021,tang_multiple_2021,simons2003prefrontal} and that disruption of this communication can impair difficult (outbound) decisions~\citep{jadhav_awake_2012} and the ability to switch between multiple rules \citep{den_bakker_sharp-wave_2022}.

 Our computational model is based on -- and unites -- two established theories.
 The former is a theory of cognitive map formation, based on a statistical sequence learning algorithm: the clone-structured cognitive graph (CSCG) \citep{george_clone-structured_2021}.
-Previous studies assessed that CSCG are computationally effective and have biological validity since they are able to successfully reproduce a number of empirical observations about cognitive map formation in the hippocampus, including for example the emergence of place cell coding and splitter cells~\citep{raju_space_2022,sun_learning_2023}.
+Previous studies assessed that CSCG are computationally effective and have biological validity since they are able to successfully reproduce a number of empirical observations about cognitive map formation in the hippocampus, including for example the emergence of place cell coding and splitter cells~\citep{raju_space_2022,sun_learning_2023} and orthogonalized state representations~\citep{sun_learning_2023} (see also~\citep{whittington_tolman-eichenbaum_2020,whittington_how_2022} for alternative proposals about the computational principles that underlie spatial map formation).
 Here we extended this body of work by showing that CSCGs can be used in a hierarchical scheme to learn not just cognitive maps for physical space (putatively linked to hippocampal computations), but also more abstract cognitive maps for task space (putatively linked to prefrontal computations).
 Furthermore, we used learned CSCGs as components of a hierarchical generative model for active inference \citep{parr_active_2022}.
 Active inference is a normative framework to model sentient behavior in terms of free energy minimization and (approximate Bayesian) inference over a generative model, which is gaining popularity in cognitive neuroscience.
 We have shown that by combining two learned CSCG maps (for physical and task space), it is possible to design an effective hierarchical active inference (HAI) agent able to solve spatial alternation tasks.
 Interestingly, this scheme affords (hierarchical) planning by only using local computations -- that is, top-down and bottom-up message-passing between the two hierarchical levels.

+Furthermore, by simulating the interruption of HC - PFC communication in our model, we were able to correctly reproduce impairments of difficult (outbound) decisions~\citep{jadhav_awake_2012} (Experiment 1) and of correct rule switching, unveiling the same kind of maladaptive behavior -- rotated alternation, back and forth, and circling behavior (Experiment 2) -- observed empirically in rodents \citep{den_bakker_sharp-wave_2022}.